coixinet/spain-id/readme.md

 ```

+## Credits
-*Note*: For the most part is an adaptation of this algorithms https://gist.github.com/afgomez/5691823 But CIF validation is fixed.
+*Note*: For the most part is an adaptation of this algorithms https://gist.github.com/afgomez/5691823

+But CIF validation has been fixed, and code style changed.